 - "Submit engineered construction plans for review and approval.
 Pay appropriate plan review fees.
 Submit plans showing storm and street information on one sheet; water and sanitary on another sheet.
 The plans must include the following: - o "Water - Show water connections to each "lot". - Every water line tee is required to have 2 valves. - Every water line cross is required to have 3 valves. - All waterlines serving fire hydrants must be minimum 8-inch diameter and be located within public easements.
 Maximum fire hydrant spacing is 500 ft apart.
 Verify that the location and installation of all fire hydrants meets the Fire Code and City of Newberg specifications. - Hydrant locations must be coordinated with the location of medians and landscape tracts.
 In some cases, modifications to the medians, street widths, or hydrant locations may be needed.
 Verify that the location of all fire hydrants meets the fire Code.
-Location shall be approved by the Newberg Fire Marshal." - "Re-use Waterline - A re-use waterline is to be installed in Mountainview Dr, Crestview Dr, Springbrook Rd and Villa Rd.
-Re-use lines shall also be extended within residential roads as necessary to reach developed parks and open spaces that will require irrigation."
+Location shall be approved by the Newberg Fire Marshal." - o "Re-use Waterline - A re-use waterline is to be installed in Mountainview Dr, Crestview Dr, Springbrook Rd and Villa Rd.
+Re-use lines shall also be extended within residential roads as necessary to reach developed parks and open spaces that will require irrigation." - "General Utilities - Each lot must have separate private utility laterals to the main."